 At the end of the course, I took off to backpack through Europe for three months where I had the opportunity to meet Salvador Dali and Madame Gala.
 Madame Gala asked me "Where are you from and what are you doing here?"
 When I told her that I had come from Denver to see the museums of Europe she said: "Go back to Denver, look at one painting, and go walk in the snow.”
 I took her advice but spent the next 40 years in commercial art and advertising.

-I had been selling yearbooks to Indian high schools just before making this turn and decided that's what I wanted to focus on.
-As I began to study and learn, I realized it was a bigger story the story of indigenous people worldwide who are being displaced by progress.
+I had been selling yearbooks to Indian high schools on reservations just before making this turn and decided Native portraits would be my focus.
+As I began to study and learn, I realized it was a bigger story... the story of indigenous people worldwide who had been and are still being displaced by "progress".
 I read somewhere that it's a three-legged stool of environment, social justice, and indigenous peoples.
-The way people treat the earth is the way they will treat people-as disposable.
-I kind of wrapped my head around being an artist-activist.
+The way people treat the earth is the way they will treat people... as disposable.
+I would like to think these portraits allow my subjects to tell their story.

 I hope that these pieces might give a voice to those who have been silenced, give eyes to those who do not see and give a heart to those who just don''t want to care.

 It's been said that "Art should disturb the comfortable and comfort the disturbed."

 Perhaps, in some small way, my work can comfort those who remember and disturb those who would like to forget.